Afag-Ramazanova/DE_final_project/README.md

 - **Cloud-Native Deployment**: Hosted on AWS using **AppRunner**, with container images stored in **ECR**.
 - **Performance Validated**: Load-tested to handle 10,000 requests per second.
 - **CI/CD Integration**: Automated pipeline for dependency installation, code linting, formatting, testing, and deployment.
-- **Infrastructure as Code**: Automatic AppRunner deployments with every ECR push, & RDS instance creation through AWS CloudFormation.
+- **Infrastructure as Code**: Fully deployed using AWS CloudFormation for infrastructure setup and management.

 ## How It Works
 1. The user inputs a natural language question via the web interface.